 Ovarian stimulation therapy with gonadotropins (FSH, hMG) is started on cycle Day 2 or 3.
 The dose of gonadotropins should be adjusted according to individual response.
-Cetrotide® (cetrorelix acetate for injection) may be administered subcutaneously either once daily (0.25 mg dose) or once (3 mg dose) during the early- to mid-follicular phase.
+Cetrotide® (cetrorelix acetate for injection) 0.25 mg may be administered subcutaneously once daily during the early- to mid-follicular phase.

-In the multiple dose regimen, 0.25 mg of Cetrotide® is administered on either stimulation day 5 (morning or evening) or day 6 (morning) and continued daily until the day of hCG administration.
+Cetrotide® 0.25 mg is administered on either stimulation day 5 (morning or evening) or day 6 (morning) and continued daily until the day of hCG administration.

 When assessment by ultrasound shows a sufficient number of follicles of adequate size, hCG is administered to induce ovulation and final maturation of the oocytes.
 No hCG should be administered if the ovaries show an excessive response to the treatment with gonadotropins to reduce the chance of developing ovarian hyperstimulation syndrome (OHSS).

-Cetrotide® 0.25 mg and 3 mg can be administered by the patient herself after appropriate instructions by her doctor.
+Cetrotide® 0.25 mg can be administered by the patient herself after appropriate instructions by her doctor.

-Directions for using Cetrotide® 0.25 mg and 3 mg with the enclosed needles and pre-filled syringe:
+Directions for using Cetrotide® 0.25 mg with the enclosed needles and pre-filled syringe:

-Choose an injection site in the lower abdominal area, preferably around, but staying at least one inch away from the navel.
-If you are on a multiple dose (0.25 mg) regimen, choose a different injection site each day to minimize local irritation.
-Use the second alcohol swab to clean the skin at the injection site and allow alcohol to dry.
+- Choose an injection site in the lower abdominal area, preferably around, but staying at least one inch away from the navel.
+Choose a different injection site each day to minimize local irritation.
+Use a second alcohol swab to clean the skin at the injection site and allow alcohol to dry.
 Gently pinch up the skin surrounding the site of injection.